LEDNet: Joint Low-light Enhancement and Deblurring in the Dark: LOL-Blur Dataset

-A standard synthesis pipeline of blurry data~\cite{su2017deep, nah2017deep, Nah2019REDS, zhou2019davanet, li2021arvo} is to average successive frames on high frame-rate sequences for approximating the blur model~\cite{nah2017deep}.
+{\bf Low-light Simulation.} Prior works~\cite{lore2017llnet,lv2018mbllen} use Gamma correction to simulate low-light images, defined by a nonlinearity power-law expression $I_{low} = \alpha I_{in}^{\gamma}, (\gamma>1)$, where constant $\alpha$ is usually set to 1.
+This synthetic process tends to introduce large color deviation with noticeable warm tones~\cite{LoLi2021}, in contrast, our simulation method EC-Zero-DCE (refer to Sec.~\ref{sec: data_pipeline}) produce more natural and realistic low-light images.
+A comparison is provided in the supplementary. {\bf Blur Simulation.} A standard synthesis pipeline of blurry data~\cite{su2017deep,nah2017deep,Nah2019REDS,zhou2019davanet,li2021arvo} is to average successive frames on high frame-rate sequences for approximating the blur model~\cite{nah2017deep}.
 The process can be expressed as:

 where $g(\cdot)$ is CRF function (Gamma curve with $\gamma = 2.2$) that maps latent signal $S[i]$ into observed sRGB images $\hat{S[i]}$.
 This process can be used to generate blurry-sharp pairs for daytime scenes, assuming $\hat{S[i]} = g\left(S[i]\right)$.
-However, the blur model~\cite{nah2017deep} is usually inaccurate for the regions of saturated pixels that often appear in dark blurry images, such as light streaks.
+This blur model, however, is usually not accurate to the regions of saturated pixels that often appear in dark blurry images.
 This is because the saturated intensities in latent signal $S[i]$ are clipped to the maximum value (255) when $S[i]$ is saved as an sRGB image $\hat{S[i]}$, due to the limited dynamic range of sRGB images, i.e., $\hat{S[i]} = Clip\left(g\left(S[i]\right)\right)$.
 This clipping function damages the exceeding value of saturated regions, thus making the blur model of Eq.~\eqref{eq: blur} improper for these regions~\cite{chen2021blind}.
-Our dataset resolves this issue by recovering the clipped intensities in saturated regions.
+Our simulation pipeline resolves this issue by recovering the clipped intensities in saturated regions (refer to Sec.~\ref{sec: data_pipeline}), generating more realistic light blurs.
+As a visual comparison are shown in Fig.~\ref{fig:intro_blur_data}(a).